maritime-web/ArcticWeb/README.md

     $ ./install-wildfly.sh
     $ ./wildfly-8.2.0.Final/bin/add-user.sh

-As root in MySQL - create a database and a user for ArcticWeb:
+As root in MySQL - create a database and a user for Arctic:

     create database embryo;
     create user 'embryo'@'localhost' identified by 'embryo';